Black people and temple and priesthood policies (LDS Church): Protection from Hell

-Brigham Young University Religious Studies professor, Randy L. Bott, suggested that God denied the priesthood to Black men in order to protect them from the lowest rung of hell, since one of few damnable sins is to abuse the exercise of the priesthood.
+Brigham Young University Religious Studies professor, Randy L. Bott, suggested that God denied the priesthood to black men in order to protect them from the lowest rung of hell, since one of few damnable sins is to abuse the exercise of the priesthood.
 Bott compared the priesthood ban to a parent denying young children the keys to the family car, stating: "You couldn't fall off the top of the ladder, because you weren't on the top of the ladder.
-So, in reality Black men not having the priesthood was the greatest blessing God could give them."
+So, in reality black men not having the priesthood was the greatest blessing God could give them."
 In 2012 the official LDS Newsroom responded to Randy Bott's controversial statements sharing, "The positions attributed to BYU professor Randy Bott in a recent Washington Post article absolutely do not represent the teachings and doctrines of [the church]".

 Human error

 Referring to the priesthood ban, apostle Spencer W. Kimball said in 1963, "The doctrine or policy has not varied in my memory.
 I know it could.
 I know the Lord could change his policy and release the ban and forgive the possible error which brought about the deprivation."

-In 2013, the LDS Church put out an essay discussing the racist environment in which the ban was formed and said that it is likely the ban was based more on racism than revelation.
+In 2013, the LDS Church put out an essay discussing the racist environment in which the ban was formed and said that it is likely the ban was based more on racism than God's will.